9 benefits of aquarobics for seniors

 Reduces risk of injury

-For seniors, one major risk associated with exercise is that of falling, which can arise from a decline in balance along with bone fragility.4 For some seniors, this is quite pronounced to the degree that it limits their exercise options.
-The supportive quality of water makes it easier for seniors to stay balanced when in the water, and stops short what would otherwise be a high-impact fall even when we do lose our balance in the water.
+For seniors, one major risk associated with exercise is that of falling, which can arise from a decline in balance along with bone fragility.
+For some seniors, this is quite pronounced to the degree that it limits their exercise options.
+The supportive quality of water makes it easier for seniors to stay balanced when in the water and stops short what would otherwise be a high impact fall even when we do lose our balance in the water.

 Weight loss and metabolism

-With increasing rates of obesity and being overweight in Australia is a major contributor to the burden of disease.5 Seniors, who are at higher risk of developing chronic disease need to look to staying active as part of their weight-control efforts.
-Studies indicate aquarobics and other water-based physical activities can increase metabolism.6
+Increasing rates of obesity and being overweight in Australia is becoming a major contributor of diseases.
+Seniors, who are at higher risk of developing chronic disease need to look to staying active as part of their weight-control efforts.
+Studies indicate aquarobics and other water-based physical activities can increase metabolism.

-Research shows that water-based exercises such as aquarobics have major benefits for people who are overweight or obese.7 For example, as water offers more resistance than air, simply walking in water will burn more calories than regular walking.
-Likewise, underwater treadmills offer more weight-loss benefits than land-based treadmills.7
+Research shows that water-based exercises such as aquarobics have major benefits for people who are overweight or obese.
+For example, as water offers more resistance than air, simply walking in water will burn more calories than regular walking.
+Likewise, underwater treadmills offer more weight-loss benefits than land-based treadmills.

 Builds muscle mass and strength

-By offering a safer exercise option for seniors, aquarobics makes it easier to build muscle mass or to slow down the decline of muscle mass associated with aging.6
+By offering a safer exercise option for seniors, aquarobics makes it easier to build muscle mass or to slow down the decline of muscle mass associated with aging.

 Recovery from injury